ecg-icas/icas/src/source/reporting.rst

 Sorting
 ~~~~~~~
 Sort the result based on dimension or metrics values.
-For example, it is possible to sort in ascending direction on Country, followed by descending direction on Clicks, etc.
+For example, it is possible to sort in ascending direction on Region, followed by descending direction on Clicks, etc.

 Query and Response